Economy of Singapore: Poverty and economic inequality

 Singapore is one of the world's wealthiest countries per capita, but its Gini coefficient is high in comparison to developed countries.
 Statistics on income inequality are published by the Singapore Department of Statistics.
 Without taking taxes and social transfers into account, Singapore's gini coefficient puts the country in the medium range.
 Nevertheless, the country remains on the "very high" category on the inequality-adjusted human development index (IHDI), a ranking similar to the Human Development Index (HDI), but with inequality also accounted for.

 In October 2018, Oxfam ranked Singapore 149 out of 157 in its Commitment to Reducing Inequality Index 2018, placing it among the bottom ten of the countries in the index, which ranks countries based on efforts to reduce economic inequality.
 In its report, Oxfam accused Singapore of practices which encouraged "harmful tax practices", not having a universal minimum wage (apart from janitors and security guards), and poor performance on labour rights.
 The government responded to the report by claiming that it was more important to look at "real outcomes" such as Singapore's high home ownership, health, education, and employment, rather than public spending or tax rates, also saying that the report "assumes that high taxation and high public expenditure reflects commitment to combating inequality".

 The government provides social support through a variety of social assistance schemes.
 The Ministry of Social and Family Development runs ComCare, a program which provides income support for low-income citizen households through various schemes for short-to-medium term assistance, long-term assistance, child support, and urgent financial needs.
 The Community Development Councils also run various local assistance schemes within their districts.
 The Ministry of Manpower runs a Silver Support Scheme which provides additional financial support for low-income elderly with no family support.
 Meanwhile, the Ministry of Health also runs MediFund to assist families that have difficulty paying for medical bills despite government subsidies and other health financing schemes.
 In addition, the National Council of Social Service coordinates a range of 450 non-government voluntary welfare organisations to provide social services, while raising funds through The Community Chest of Singapore.

-Today, low and middle-income groups now receive 2.5 times the public subsidies they did ten years ago.
+As of 2016, low and middle-income groups received 2.5 times the public subsidies they did ten years earlier.